MauraSullivan-mx/ELK-Stack-Deployment/README.md

 # ELK-Stack-Deployment
-The files in this repository can be used to automatically deploy an ELK stack
+The files in this repository can be used to automatically deploy an ELK stack.

 Note: The following image link needs to be updated.
 Replace diagram_filename.png with the name of your diagram image file.